Code-Institute-Submissions/4th-milestone-project/README.md

 A live demo can be found [here](https://codejob.herokuapp.com/).

+In case you would like to see the website behind login in, you can login is as a candidate or recruiter:

+**Recruiter**
+UN: johnsmith
+PW: 1CodeInstitute2

+**Candidate**
+UN: larajohnson
+PW: 1CodeInstitute2

 ## Project purpose:
 Build a full-stack site based around business logic used to control a centrally-owned dataset.
 Set up an authentication mechanism and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service.